iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 This setup includes the INX extensions listed at the beginning of this guide.
 If you want to disable certain extensions you can comment out the different services in the `docker-compose.yaml` file and restart HORNET.

+# More Information

+For more information look at the [Github repository](https://github.com/iotaledger/node-docker-setup)